enzanki-ars/enzanki-ars.github.io/darby-capstone.md

 The Summer Institute was a great experience for me because I had not only the opportunity to expand my knowledge about networking and supercomputers, but also campus life.
-I was able to get a feel for not just life in a dorm room, but transportation, dining, and the campus area.
+I was able to get a feel for not only life in a dorm room, but transportation, dining, and the campus area.
 I was also able to meet new people with similar interests.